 Picking The Right Amount Of Space

-The most common cause of inflated costs for Scandinavian shipping is size mismatch.
+The most common cause of inflated costs for shipping to Scandinavia is size mismatch.
 Companies often charge extra for multiple trips, half-empty containers, and unusually-shaped loads.

 For high-value packages, individual, spacious, tightly monitored shipping does make sense.
 However, routine and lower priority shipping to Scandinavia could be prohibitively costly.
 If you can, try to find a way that your package can be palletised, wrapped, or boxed.
 This allows it to be shipped alongside other deliveries, cutting costs.
 If you're sending a lot of items at once, try to find a haulier that has vehicles large enough to take all of your order in one go.